sstangl/openpowerlifting/book/src/how/historical-approaches.md

 > ```
 > Published in PowerliftingUSA Vol.3 No.8 Feb/1980, Page 19.

-Herb became the "PowerliftingUSA Statistician," which greatly increased his reach.
+Herb became the official "PowerliftingUSA Statistician," which greatly increased his reach.
+He successfully continued with this manual-curation strategy until his retirement from record-keeping.
+Glossbrenner passed ownership of his record books to a new collaborator, Michael Soong, who continued working in a similar manner
+(switching from notebooks to a word processor).

 > Sample excerpt from Herb Glossbrenner's *History's All Time Best Bench Pressers 550lbs/249kg or more*.
 > ```